 Real Estate: In the late 1980s, soon after moving over to the LA Kings, Wayne purchased a large property in the exclusive Beverly Hills gated community of Beverly Park.
 He sold his house a few years later to a billionaire named Eric Smidt (not the Google billionaire Eric Schmidt).
 Smidt bought the vacant lot next door for $3 million and in 2014 sold the combined estate for $40 million.

-In 2007 Wayne and his wife custom built a mansion located within a gated country club in Thousand Oaks, California.
-The property is 6.5 acres.
-The Gretzkys sold the house in 2007 to former baseball player Lenny Dykstra – who at this time was touting himself as a financial guru – for a mind-numbing $18.5 million.
+In 2007 Wayne and his wife custom-built a mansion located within a gated country club in Thousand Oaks, California.
+The property is 6.5 acres and has a 13,000 square-foot mansion.
+The Gretzkys sold the house in 2014 to former baseball player Lenny Dykstra – who at this time was touting himself as a financial guru – for a mind-numbing $18.5 million.
 A year later the real estate market collapsed, as did Lenny's guru status.
 Lenny tried to sell the house for $18.5 million at what might have been the worst time in history to sell a house.
-He lowed the price over and over, eventually losing it in foreclosure after he declared bankruptcy and was arrested on fraud charges.
+He lowered the price over and over, eventually losing it in foreclosure after he declared bankruptcy and was arrested on fraud charges.
 To bring it all full-circle, Wayne and Janet Gretzky re-acquired the house in 2018 for $13.5 million.